aadhaarm/chat-spring-ai/README.md

 ## Future Improvements
 - Host larger models (e.g., LLaMA 13B) on a more powerful system.
 - Explore cloud deployment with AWS.

+## Updates (May 28, 2025)
+- Successfully upgraded to LLaMA 7B on my Ubuntu 24.04.2 LTS system (i3-2100, 8GB RAM, RTX 3070 GPU).
+- Improved response quality for fintech (fraud detection) and music (tabla playlists) queries using LLaMA 7B (quantized, ~5-6GB VRAM with 4-bit quantization).
+- Fixed generation issues by adding a system instruction, updating `max_length` to 200, and removing prompt repetition in FastAPI output.
+- Changed FastAPI port to 8081 and updated Spring AI configuration with the correct IP (192.168.68.73).
+- Maintained integration with Spring AI via FastAPI, achieving ~5-10 tokens/second.